IceBerG-15/IceBerG-15/README.md

 <img src="https://github.com/JoykishanSharma/JoykishanSharma/blob/master/dev_object.png" alt="dev_object" align="right" width="500" height="250" />

 ### 💼  Things that I'm currently working on:
-* Learning Front-End Web:computer: Development
+* Learning Web:computer: Development
-* Learning some vectors drawing:art: by using Adobe Illustrator.
+* Learning Mobile Applicatio:phone: Development
+* Solving DSA questions on LeetCode:computer:
-* Looking forward to take a Flutter:calling: course in future.
+* Looking forward to learn new things:calling: in future.
 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
-Since the world is in the quarantine stage:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
+Since i am a student,I try to learn as much as i can in my spare time, I decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.:running:

-* Learn to code:man_technologist: 3-4 hours a day with no distraction ( One or two day off a week. )
+* Solving DSA:man_technologist: 1-2 hours a day with no distraction ( One or two day off a week. )
 * Read:newspaper: Dev and UI articles daily
-* Workout:weight_lifting_man: 3 days in a row and take a day break
+* Workout:weight_lifting_man: 6 days in a row and take a day break
 * Avoid spending too much time on Youtube Entertainment:skull_and_crossbones:
 * Adapting the minimalism life style
 * 🔜